-- 97. Increasing accountability and transparency for corporate scholarship tax credits (2010) - 98.
-Extending deadline to April 15 for individual scholarship tax credit donations (2010) - 99.
-Reporting requirement for equity in university scholarships (2010) - 100.
-Establishing Empowerment Scholarship Accounts for special needs students to use toward education expenses (2011) - 101.
-Defining a homeschool as a nonpublic school (2011) - 102.
-Creating a new tax credit designated for children switching from public to private school (2012) - 103.
-Expanding Empowerment Scholarship Accounts for children at failing schools, children of active duty military, and foster children that have been adopted (2012) - 104.
-Allowing kindergarteners to participate in the Empowerment Scholarship Accounts program and increasing the funding formula for the program (2013) - 105.
-Protecting the Empowerment Scholarship Accounts program from abuse, while ensuring families still have access to the program (2013) - 106.
-Strengthening the Empowerment Scholarship Accounts program to operate as the legislature intended (2014) - 107.
-Expanding the Empowerment Scholarship Accounts program to include siblings of current recipients and children with disabilities (2014) - 108.
-Removing unnecessary requirements so that all children of active duty or KIA military are eligible for Empowerment Scholarship Accounts (2014) - 109.
-Removing burdensome requirements from the Lexie's Law school choice program to allow all disabled or displaced children to be eligible (2014) - 110.
-Expanding the Empowerment Scholarship Accounts program to include all children living on Native American reservations (2015) - 111.
+- to provide scholarships for low-income students (2006) - 99.
+Providing education and training scholarships for older teens who are wards of the state (2006) - 100.
+Creating a postsecondary education grant program for Arizona residents (2006) - 101.
+Providing grants for foster children to attend private schools chosen by their parents (2006) - 102.
+Providing grants for children with special needs to attend private schools chosen by their parents (2006) - 103.
+Funding for abstinence until marriage education (2007) - 104.
+Continuing the corporate scholarship tax credit (2009) - 105.
+Streamlining scholarship tax credit program through withholding tax reduction (2009) - 106.
+Creating new corporate tax credit for donations to provide scholarships for students with special needs to attend private schools chosen by their parents (2009) - 107.
+Increasing accountability and transparency for individual scholarship tax credit (2010) - 108.
+Increasing accountability and transparency for corporate scholarship tax credits (2010) - 109.
+Extending deadline to April 15 for individual scholarship tax credit donations (2010) - 110.
+Reporting requirement for equity in university scholarships (2010) - 111.
+Establishing Empowerment Scholarship Accounts for special needs students to use toward education expenses (2011) - 112.
+Defining a homeschool as a nonpublic school (2011) - 113.
+Creating a new tax credit designated for children switching from public to private school (2012) - 114.
+Expanding Empowerment Scholarship Accounts for children at failing schools, children of active duty military, and foster children that have been adopted (2012) - 115.
+Allowing kindergarteners to participate in the Empowerment Scholarship Accounts program and increasing the funding formula for the program (2013) - 116.
+Protecting the Empowerment Scholarship Accounts program from abuse, while ensuring families still have access to the program (2013) - 117.
+Strengthening the Empowerment Scholarship Accounts program to operate as the legislature intended (2014) - 118.
+Expanding the Empowerment Scholarship Accounts program to include siblings of current recipients and children with disabilities (2014) - 119.
+Removing unnecessary requirements so that all children of active duty or KIA military are eligible for Empowerment Scholarship Accounts (2014) - 120.
+Removing burdensome requirements from the Lexie's Law school choice program to allow all disabled or displaced children to be eligible (2014) - 121.
+Expanding the Empowerment Scholarship Accounts program to include all children living on Native American reservations (2015) - 122.
 Expanding the corporate scholarship tax credit to S-Corporations (2015)